Empty seats, delivered feasts as virus changes Thanksgiving

 “People are trying to live a normal life," he said.
 "And, you know, with the second wave coming now, it’s not a bad idea to be prepared.”

+With his mother gone, Osaki, 67, and his cousin decided to pass on the family's annual Thanksgiving get-together.
+His wife, Lena Adame, typically spent the holiday cooking a spread of turkey and stuffing with her relatives — but some had seen virus cases at their workplaces, so the couple decided to skip that, too.

+“It’s just been a long, rough and sometimes sad year,” he said.

-In Ogden, Utah, Evelyn Maysonet stepped out of her home Tuesday morning to find boxes of food on her front porch overflowing with canned goods, desserts and a turkey.
-She has been isolating with her husband and son in their home since all three tested positive for COVID-19 over a week ago.
+In Ogden, Utah, Evelyn Maysonet stepped out of her home Tuesday morning to find boxes overflowing with canned goods, desserts and a turkey.
+She has been isolating with her husband and son since all three tested positive for COVID-19.

-None of them has been able to leave to buy groceries, so they were thrilled to receive the health department’s delivery — and the chance to enjoy a meal together and cherish the things that matter most.
+None of them has been able to leave to buy groceries, so they were thrilled to receive the health department’s delivery — and the chance to cherish the things that matter most.

 “As long as you have a life and you’re still alive, just make the best of it with you and your family,” Maysonet said.

-Associated Press Writers Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito and Amy Taxin contributed to this report.
+Associated Press journalists Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito, Amy Taxin and John Minchillo contributed to this report.